 This type of oversimplified and stilted approach has been failing to save innovation-hostile companies since Fred Brooks wrote about the infamous Silver Bullet.
 And this model will also fade into obscurity.

-If you find yourself in a company that can’t find its wallet pocket with both hands, then please adopt Bimodal IT with all the gusto your bookshelves of approved corporate process will allow and “Buy Mo’ Dull IT”–your competition will thank you.
+Well, simply put, get hip or go the way of other established companies like Compaq, E.F.
+Hutton, Blockbuster or PanAm.
+If you find yourself in a company that can’t find its wallet pocket with both hands, then please adopt Bimodal IT with gusto — your competition will thank you.